AdobeDocs/painter-shader-api/src/pages/api/libraries/lib-utils.md

  in your shader, it will be applied before Yebis tone mapping.

-Perform the S-curve tone mapping based on the parameters sigma and n.
+Perform the S\-curve tone mapping based on the parameters sigma and n.